st3v3nhunt/dotfiles/README.md

 ### Powerline Fonts

-In order to get the icons working for the Powerline theme for OhMyZsh follow these [instructions](https://github.com/romkatv/powerlevel10k#manual-font-installation) which involves downloading and installing the MesloLGS font files.
+In order to get the icons working for the Powerline theme for Oh My Zsh follow these [instructions](https://github.com/romkatv/powerlevel10k#manual-font-installation) which involves downloading and installing the MesloLGS font files.